linker3000/Z80-Board/README.md

 * 73HCT138 3-to-8 decoder
 * 74LS245 TTL octal bus transceiver (hard wired for input only)
-* 74HCT374 octal D-type flip flop driving the LEDs
+* 74F374 octal D-type flip flop driving the LEDs (74LS or HCT 374 versions would be fine)
 * 6 x 1N4148 signal diodes as an address decoding OR gate
 * 8 x green LEDs
 * 8 x 390 ohm resistors